-SUMMARY OF PRODUCTIONS DURING YEAR DATES TITLE OF PRODUCTION INCOME £ EXPENDITURE £ PROFIT/LOSS £ NOTE: Productions marked cover more than one financial year
+SUMMARY OF PRODUCTIONS DURING YEAR DATES TITLE OF PRODUCTION INCOME £ EXPENDITUR E £ PROFIT/LOSS £ NATE.
+D. oductions marked co vor more than er na financial year

 GENERAL NOTES FOR GUIDANCE OF AUDITORS

 These are not comprehensive notes applicable to all audits.
 In all cases the auditor must have complete freedom to investigate.